tModLoader/tModLoader/PortingNotes_1.4.5.md

 - TileLoader.IsTileSpelunkable also takes `Main.SceneMetrics.PerspectivePlayer`.
 These hooks now need a Player parameter, they don't currently have one.
 - TileLoader.IsTileBiomeSightable as well.
 - TileLoader.SpecialDraw (and other tile methods I assume) now takes a TileBatch instead of Main.spriteBatch.
 What does this affect?
 How will mods need to change?
 Why do some methods in TileDrawing still use Main.spriteBatch?
-- DuplicationMenuToolsFilter needs: 213, 5295, 5667
 - Make sure ItemFilters.MiscFilter is properly resizing.
 - Does the new `uLightSource.SetValue(Vector3.Zero);` (`EffectParameter` class) do what `base.Shader.Parameters["uLightSource"]?.SetValue(Vector3.Zero);` used to do?
 "Allow shaders to omit parameters they don't use, no longer throw exception" (https://github.com/tModLoader/tModLoader/commit/30b2b9b1e3347a1c98ebe6924811ba5e82391dc3).
 Check ReflectiveArmorShaderData and other usages.
 - ShaderData classes now have `if (Main.dedServ)` checks.
 Are these overzealous, or do we need to adjust other places or inform modders that shader code might attempt to run on servers.
 - Player.voiceOverride.
 Currently an sbyte, might need to be an int like the other equipment slot IDs.
 Also an example would be nice.
-- Player.faceMask, another new equipment slot field.
-Will need to document ArmorIDs.Face.Sets.DrawInFaceMaskLayer as well
+- Need to document ArmorIDs.Face.Sets.DrawInFaceMaskLayer as well
 - Player.revolverCritChanceBonus, is this a Stat? should it be a StatModifier?
 - Player.adjTile patches are weird.
 It shouldn't be necessary to resize, they should be correct when the Player is initialized anyway.
 - player.oldAdjTile has been removed.
 Did modders depend on this for any reason?
 Tracking previous frames?